rs189/TruckersMP-Linux/README.md

 - Automatic installation of TruckersMP inside of Euro Truck Simulator 2 prefix using Wine and UMU-Proton.
 - Automatic configuration of path to the Euro Truck Simulator 2 inside of TruckersMP launcher.
-- Automatic desktop entry creation
+- Automatic desktop entry creation.
+- Discord Rich Presence support.

 ## Requirements